LSEG-API-Samples/Example.RDPLibrary.DotNet.DotNetCoreMRNIntelligentTagging/README.md

 There are three main steps in our sample application.

-1) Requesting MRN Story data from ERT in cloud or deployed TREP server via the WebSocket connection.
+1) Requesting MRN Story data from RTO or deployed Refinitiv Real-Time Distribution System server via the WebSocket connection.
 These steps will use RDP.NET SDK, and it provides a callback method that returns the MRN JSON data.

 2) Using Intelligent Tagging REST API with the MRN news content.